 While Ghent has lovely and historic areas, they’re mixed within a modern city.
 On the other hand, Bruges looks like a movie set (it was) or part of Disney World come to life.
 There’s something magnificent everywhere you look.
 I dare you not to be impressed.

 Seeing Bruges from the water is a magical experience.
 The 30-minute boat tours take you to places the streets don’t necessarily go, you can cover a lot of ground quickly, and the cruise offers you a unique view of the dazzling city.
-Ghent offers canal cruises as well, but I found mine skippable when compared to Bruges.
+Ghent offers canal cruises as well, but we found ours skippable when compared to Bruges.

 “Touristy” complaints aside, Bruges is lovely, and it’s a classic European destination.
 Chances are that you won’t regret going.